 \subsection{Lens spaces -- real structures of type~A}

 As in the previous paragraph let us consider an $h$-equivariant Heegaard torus $T$ in the real lens space $(L(p,q),h)$, bounding solid tori $V$ and $V'$.
-If $h$ is orientation preserving on $T$ and if $h|_{V}=c_1$ and $h|_{V'}=c_1$, then $h$ is said to be of type~A. It is interesting that for any $p,q$, $L(p,q)$ admits a real structure of type~$A$ \cite{HoRu}.
-Moreover we claim and prove here Theorem~\ref{A-real}: any tight contact structure on $L(p, q)$ is A-real.
+If $h$ is orientation preserving on $T$ and if $h|_{V}=c_1$ and $h|_{V'}=c_1$, then $h$ is said to be of type~$A$.
+It is interesting that for any $p,q$, $L(p,q)$ admits a real structure of type~$A$, unique up to equivariant isotopy \cite{HoRu}.
+Moreover we claim and prove here Theorem~\ref{A-real} which asserts that any tight contact structure on $L(p, q)$ is $A$-real.

 Let $p>q>0$ and $ [r_1,\ldots ,r_n]$, $r_i \leq-2$ be the continued fraction for $-p/q$.
 K.~Honda proved that on $L(p,q)$, there exists exactly $|(r_1 + 1) \ldots (r_k + 1)| $ tight contact structures up to isotopy.
 Moreover, each tight contact structure on $L(p, q)$ can be obtained from Legendrian ($(-1)$-contact) surgery on a link in the standard tight 3-sphere \cite{Ho}.
 Topologically, surgery link is given by a chain of unknots with (ordered) coefficients $r_i$ as in Figure \ref{chain}.
 This surgery diagram in fact is an equivariant surgery diagram where all the unknots are $c_1$-knots.
 Performing equivariant surgery produces $(L(p,q),A)$.
 Indeed, the quotient of the surgered manifold with the real structure is $S^3$.
 Since the only real structure on $L(p,q)$ having quotient $S^3$ is $A$ \cite{HoRu}, the real structure on the surgered manifold is of type~$A$.